L2W-2021H1/UI-Integration-Cards/Exercise2/readme.md

 From your subaccount, choose **Instances and Subscriptions**.
 scroll down to subscriptions and click on the **icon** right behind **Integration Suite**.

+![alt text](/Exercise2/OpenIntegrationSuite.png "OpenIntegrationSuite")

 > Alternatively click on the row and in the panes that opens to the right click on **Go to Application***

-![alt text](/Exercise2/OpenIntegrationSuite.png "OpenIntegrationSuite")

 ![alt text](/Exercise2/OpenIntegrationSuiteAlt.png "OpenIntegrationSuiteAlt")

-Within your Integration Suite Cockpit you will find the capability to extend Non-SAP Connectivity – namely the Open Connectors:
+Within your Integration Suite Cockpit you will find the capability to **extend Non-SAP Connectivity** – namely the _Open Connectors_:
 ![alt text](/Exercise2/OpenNonSAPIntegration.png "OpenNonSAPIntegration")

 ![alt text](/Exercise2/Connectors.png "Connectors")